Peerry History, Family Crest & Coats of Arms

 Peerry Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Perry, Perrie and others.

 Early Notables of the Peerry family (pre 1700)

-More information is included under the topic Early Peerry Notables in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) are included under the topic Early Peerry Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peerry family to Ireland

 Some of the Peerry family moved to Ireland, but this topic is not covered in this excerpt.